maxbates/cogeneration/doc/datasets.md

 Therefore, it's easiest to treat redesigns as a separate dataset.
 The redesign script should just generate new metadata file into a new dataset, but also track the source structure and sequence.

-- [ ] refactor redesign generation
+- [x] refactor redesign generation
-  - [ ] refactor scripts to generate redesigns
+  - [x] refactor scripts to generate redesigns
-  - [ ] keep all redesigns under some threshold, and track RMSD -- dont only keep best
+  - [x] keep all redesigns under some threshold, and track RMSD -- dont only keep best
-  - [ ] track source of generation + tools used + time, combine with multiflow data
+  - [x] track source of generation + tools used + time, combine with multiflow data
+  - [ ] improve performance

 - [ ] Script to convert multiflow redesigns... may need to predict structures from redesigns?
   - Already have the needles in the haystack, so probably worth it?
+  - [ ] also can use on Dayhoff dataset, esp if have original structure

 - [ ] Generate own redesign dataset, e.g. multimers